Important Coronavirus Information

 For the safety of all residents and their visitors and in compliance of the core principles of infection control, we will be asking Care Community visitors and Essential Caregivers to schedule their visits.
 Scheduling visits will allow all residents who want to have visitors to have the opportunity to host visitors.
 Visits will be scheduled through an App called Sign up Genius.
 To schedule, download the Sign Up Genius app or go to signupgenius.com and select find a sign up.
 Search for a sign up Katie.email@example.com.
 Hit search and click on guest visits and schedule your visit.
 Or you can just click on this link.

-If you are unvaccinated and are interested in vaccination, the COVID-19 vaccine is readily available.
+If you are unvaccinated and are interested in vaccination, the COVID-19 vaccine is free, safe and readily available in our community.
 Not sure where?
-Check out vaccines.gov, text your zip code to 438829, or call 1-800-232-0233 to find a location near you.
-If you still have questions, please go to www.cdc.gov/coronavirus.
+Check out https://vaccineconnector.mn.gov/en-US/, text your zip code to 438829, or call 1-800-232-0233 to find a location near you.
+If you still have questions, please go to www.cdc.gov/coronavirus for more information.

 We look forward to the day when COVID-19 is vanquished.
 Until then, we appreciate your cooperation as we comply with the requirements applicable to senior care facilities.

-Benedictine Living Community-Ada is currently offering coronavirus testing weekly and as needed for residents and employees with symptoms.
+Benedictine Living Community-Ada is currently offering coronavirus testing as required by the Centers for Medicare and Medicaid Services and as needed for residents and employees with symptoms.
 Testing enables us to better protect our residents and staff by identifying those who may be positive, but are not having any symptoms.
 Once identified, we can implement additional infection control measures quickly to better care for those who may be infected.
 We will post an update on our hotline – 218-784-5730 – if our testing identifies any new positive results.